biocatiit/website/content/pages/users_shipping.rst

 Third Stage: Shipping your items to BioCAT
 ******************************************

-Please plan the arrival of your samples/ materials needed for your experiment at BioCAT carefully.
+Please plan the arrival of your samples/materials needed for your experiment at BioCAT carefully.
 You should send your samples such that they arrive a day or two before the start day of your experiment - **on a business week day!**
-It is difficult and sometimes impossible to receive packages at BioCAT on a weekend or holiday, so samples may sit at room temperature for several days if they arrive on a weekend or holiday.
+It is not possible to receive packages at BioCAT on a weekend or holiday, so samples may sit at room temperature for several days if they arrive on a weekend or holiday.

 If you would like to ship nonhazardous materials to BioCAT, you should ship to: